vectordotdev/vector/website/docs/reference/transforms/sampler.md

 ### pass_list

 A list of regular expression patterns to exclude events from sampling.
-If an event&#39;s `&quot;message&quot;` key matches _any_ of these patterns it will _not_ be sampled.
+If an event's `"message"` key matches _any_ of these patterns it will _not_ be sampled.

 </Field>